UpGado/upgado.github.io/_posts/2020-04-16-minesweeper.md

 ---
 **Note on Python vs Julia**

 I originally wrote all of the code in Python, but I switched to [Julia](https://julialang.org/) because I was looking for better performance.
-An episode of learning was 10-30x faster in Julia than in Python.
+An episode of learning was 10-30x faster in Julia than in Python!
 If you haven't given Julia a shot before, try it!

 ---